RxLaboratory/Duik/src-docs/docs/guide/constraints/transform.md

 ## ![](../../img/duik/icons/bezier.svg){style="width:1em;"} Path Constraint

-To make a layer folloow a Bézier path (and stay aligned with it), you can use the path constraint.
+To make a layer follow a Bézier path (and stay aligned with it), you can use the path constraint.
 It constrains both the position and the rotation of the layer.

 ![](../../img/illustration/Elementary_treatise_on_the_finishing_of_white,_dyed,_and_printed_cotton_goods_(1889)_(14597187638)_2.png){style="max-height:720px;"}
 *Elementary treatise on the finishing of white, dyed, and printed cotton goods